 Staff will report any concerns to the DSL (or a deputy), who is aware of the local procedures to follow.
+If there is an immediate threat, the police will be contacted via 999.

 17.8 Cybercrime

 Godinton Primary School recognises that children with particular skill and interest in computing and technology may inadvertently or deliberately stray into 'cyber-enabled' (crimes that can happen offline but are enabled at scale and at speed online) or 'cyber dependent' (crimes that can be committed only by using a computer/internet enabled device) cybercrime.